Yuki Chikudate

-Yuki Chikudate (筑館 祐樹, Chikudate Yūki) is a Japanese-American musician.
+Yuki Chikudate (筑館 祐樹, Chikudate Yūki) is a Japanese musician.
 She was the main vocalist and keyboardist of the dream pop band Asobi Seksu.

 Musical career

 In 2001, she founded the dream pop band Asobi Seksu with guitarist James Hanna, bassist Glenn Waldman and drummer Keith Hopkin.
 The band released their debut album in 2004.
 The following album, Citrus was released in 2006, after a lineup change.
 The band released Hush and Fluorescence in 2009 and 2011, respectively, after a second lineup change.
 In 2013, the band announced an indefinite hiatus.

-In May 2009, Chikudate released the "Sampo" single with Pocket, featuring remixes by Mux Mool, Blue Eyes, and Craig Wedren.

 Personal life

 Chikudate was born in Japan to an Okinawan mother, and has stated that apart from her mother, most of her maternal relatives reside in Okinawa.
 In her early childhood, she moved to Southern California with her parents and spent her childhood there.
 At age 16, she moved to New York by herself, leaving behind her family.